-As far as the Recommendation is concerned, there is no reference to any obligation to notify the relevant retail offers subject to economic replicability assessment.
+As far as the ERT is concerned, the Recommendation makes no reference to any obligation to notify the relevant retail offers subject to an economic replicability assessment.
 This means that it is up to NRAs to decide whether to impose or not such an obligation on the SMP operator as a measure to verify compliance with economic replicability conditions.